On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Design

 \subsubsection{Stability.}

-R1.3{ Due to the evolving nature of operation data, approaches that fail to maintain and update models timely may result in an inferior performance on future testing data and could further undermine the usefulness of the model.
+Due to the evolving nature of operation data, strategies that fail to maintain and update models timely may result in an inferior performance on future testing data and could further undermine the usefulness of the model.
 Therefore, we include stability (i.e., to what extent the performance varies on testing data from different time periods) as one of the evaluation dimensions.
-We measure the stability over each combination of maintenance approach and model choice by calculating the coefficient of variation (CV):
+We measure the stability over each combination of update strategy and model choice by calculating the coefficient of variation (CV):

 where $\sigma$ is the standard deviation and $\mu$ is the mean value of the observations on the AUC performance from different testing time periods.
-Similar to the experiment design above, we repeat the experiment 100 times on the same machines and calculate the average CV from the repetitions. }
+Similar to the experiment design above, we repeat the experiment 100 times on the same machines and calculate the average CV from the repetitions.